This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Blend the ice cream, milk, cream, strawberries, and vanilla in a blender until smooth and creamy.
+• Add the ice cream, milk, cream, strawberries, and vanilla to a blender and blend until smooth.

-• Pour into 1 large glass and top with whipped cream and sprinkles, if desired.
+• Pour into a glass and top with whipped cream, if desired.

 Notes